sagarlimbu0/stock-portfolio-tracker-analytics-dbt/README.md

 # stock-portfolio-tracker-analytics-dbt
-Track your stock positions from various portfolios.
+Using dbt (data build tool) to develop roboust data models to track your stock positions from various portfolios.